vitaminwater/rotonde/README.md

 ### Sub / Unsub

-When you connect to postman nothing will be received except definitions, you have to subscribe to a given objectId in order to start receiving its updates.
+When you connect to rotonde nothing will be received except definitions, you have to subscribe to a given objectId in order to start receiving its updates.

 ```
 {
   "type": "sub",
   "payload": {
-    "objectId": 1234 // displayed on start of postman, will be received from the def packet
+    "objectId": 1234 // displayed on start of rotonde, will be received from the def packet
   }
 }
 ```